 Records have it that a year after their arrival in Davao in 1903 to work in the Awad plantation, many of this first group of Japanese cultivators, led by Suda Ryosaku, departed.
 They were followed in 1904 by another group which was composed of part of the Japanese contract labor team constructing the Kennon road leading to Baguio.
 This group-together with those who joined Oda Ryosaburo (otherwise known in the Philippines as K.S.
-Ohta) to Davao in 1905, formed the nucleus of what was to develop into the Japanese minority in Davao.48 Having visited places in the Pacific and Asia as a result of his country's promotion of overseas development, and with his entrepreneurial experience,40 it was no surprise to find Oda the leader of the Japanese in Davao.
+Ohta) to Davao in 1905, formed the nucleus of what was to develop into the Japanese minority in Davao.48 Having visited places in the Pacific and Asia as a result of his country's promotion of overseas development, and with his entrepreneurial experience,49 it was no surprise to find Oda the leader of the Japanese in Davao.
 Always a "sympathetic listener" but also "a stern adviser," Oda assumed the responsibility of looking after his countrymen's welfare.50 Socialized within the Japanese family system, the loyalty of these Japanese was automatically due Oda, the accepted head of the group.

-The group expended as Oda's investments increased through the Ohta Development Company founded in 1907.
+The group expended [expanded-editors] as Oda's investments increased through the Ohta Development Company founded in 1907.
 A greater demand for Japanese labor was created and those who migrated to Davao either brought their families with them or waited after they were settled, before getting married.
 It is easy to imagine the expansion of the group who owed loyalty to Oda.
-Similar social relations were established between other Japanese entrepreneurs who invested in Davao, like Furukawa Yoshizo-founder of the Furukawa Plantation Company, and Akamine Saburo who managed the South Mindanao Company.51 them, in C. E. Cody, "The Japanese Way of Life in Davao," Philippine Studies, VIII, No. 2 (April, 1959), 174.

-These economic groups appear to represent the only group larger than the family and the group of three to five households within which the Jap-
+Similar social relations were established between other Japanese entrepreneurs who invested in Davao, like Furukawa Yoshizo-founder of the Furukawa Plantation Company, and Akamine Saburo who managed the South Mindanao Company.51 These economic groups appear to represent the only group larger than the family and the group of three to five households within which the Japanese in Davao could be integrated and directed, before the establishment of the Davao Japanese Association in 1916.

-^{2 (}April, 1959), 174.
-48 See Chronicle of Events in Kamabara, op. cit.
-Compare the facts in this chronicle with pertinent facts found in C. E. Cody, "The Consolidation of the Japanese in Davao," Comment (Third Quarter, 1958), 23-26.
-49 He was the manager of a partnership with his brother-the Japanese General Import Company of Manila-which Oda liquidated before he departed for Davao.
-50 Cody, "The Consolidation...," op. cit., 25-27.
-51 For details about Furukawa and Akamine and their respective companies, see Cody, anese in Davao could be integrated and directed, before the establishment of the Davao Japanese Association in 1916.
 But the loyalty of the members of such economic groups was inevitably drawn upwards to the center of the larger social system-the divine emperor-who had power to channel disciplined social action towards national ends which took precedence over other goals.
-This was obvious to a knowledgeable Filipino lawyer who wrote in 1935: "As a people, the Japanese are very nationalistic, and as such can never became Filipinos.
+This was obvious to a knowledgeable Filipino lawyer who wrote in 1935: "As a people, the Japanese are very nationalistic, and as such can never become Filipinos.
 Their traditions, religion, history and training make them so homogenous and compact.
-They are, and will remain, loyal to their Emperor . . .
-"52
+They are, and will remain, loyal to their Emperor..."52